“Dude, I don’t know about this…” Rick shuffled his feet, his hand unconsciously rising to wipe the snot away from his abused nose.

 “Easy pickings, fool.”
 Ice’s stare turned cold.
-“You want a hit and that takes money.
+“You want a hit, and that takes money.
 You got none.
 So you’ve got to help entertain me if you want your fix.”

 Rick looked away, only too aware of the type of things Ice considered entertainment.
 Assaulting old people though, that’d be a new low, even for him.
-It was one thing to let Ice pick on him in exchange for what he needed, but this… His ran his tongue over dry lips; hands shaking at his sides, bottomless need trilling through him.
+It was one thing to let Ice pick on him in exchange for what he needed, but this… He ran his tongue over dry lips; his hands were shaking at his sides, bottomless need trilling through him.
 “But they’re old, Ice.
 They’re not hurting anyone.”

 Rick swayed where he stood, the gnawing craving causing panic to shoot up his throat at the thought of not getting what he needed.
-He’d hate himself later but right now the person he had to take care of was himself.
+He’d hate himself later, but right now the person he had to take care of was himself.
 “No, no, man, I’m in.”

 “That’s more like it.”
 Ice’s smile was predatory.
 “Now come on.
 Those two old farts will never know what hit them.”
 He hefted the bat at his side.